Riau Malays: Religion

-Malay society in general is identical with Islam which is the foundation of the source of their customs.
-Therefore, the customs of the Riau Malays bersendikan syarak and syarak bersendikan Kitabullah.
+Malay society and culture are based heavily on Islam which is the foundation of their customs and tradition.
+The Malays adhere to the philosophy of bersendikan syarak and syarak bersendikan Kitabullah (Customs based on Sharia and Sharia is based on the Quran).

 Prior to the arrival of Islam to the archipelago, many parts of the region were under the Srivijaya Kingdom between the 7th and 14th centuries which were heavily influenced by Hindu-Buddhist traditions.
 At that time Islam had been introduced when the Maharaja of Srivijaya sent a letter to the Caliph Umar bin Abdul Aziz, containing a request to send a messenger to explain Islamic law to him.

 In the 12th century, the entry of Islam into the archipelago was brought through the Samudera Pasai which had been recognized as the pioneer of the Islamic empire in the archipelago in its time.

 The process of Islamic expansion occurred through trade, marriage and missionary activities of Muslim scholars.
 These factors led to the peaceful spread and growing influence of Islam throughout the Malay World.
 A strong factor in the acceptance of Islam by the Malay community is the aspect of human equality, which according to the ideology of the people at that time adhered to the caste system in Hinduism, where the lower caste society is lower than the higher caste members.

-The golden age when Malacca became an Islamic sultanate.
-Many elements of Islamic law, including political science and administration, are incorporated into Malacca law, especially Law Qanun Malacca.
-The ruler of Melaka was given the title 'Sultan' and was responsible for the religion of Islam.
-In the 15th century Islam spread and developed throughout the Melaka region including the entire Malay Peninsula, Riau Islands, Bintan, Lingga, and several areas on the east coast of Sumatra, namely Jambi, Bengkalis, Siak, Rokan, Indragiri, Kampar, and Kuantan.
-Malacca is considered a catalyst in the expansion of Islam to other areas such as Palembang, Sumatra, Patani in Southern Thailand, North Borneo, Brunei, Sulu Islands, and Mindanao.
+During the Golden era of the Malaccan Sultanate, many elements of Islamic law, including political science and administration, are incorporated to form the basis of Qanun Law of Malacca.
+The ruler of Melaka was given the title 'Sultan' and was not only acted as a Head of State but also the Head of the religion of Islam.
+By the 15th century, Islam gradually spread throughout Melaka including the entire Malay Peninsula, Riau Islands, Bintan, Lingga, and several areas on the east coast of Sumatra, namely Jambi, Bengkalis, Siak, Rokan, Indragiri, Kampar, and Kuantan.
+Malacca is considered a catalyst in the expansion of Islam to other areas such as Palembang, Sumatra, Patani, North Borneo, Brunei, Sulu Islands, and Mindanao.

-On the other hand, people Sakai and Talang Mamak still adhere to Animism.
-Along with the times, many residents of Sakai and Talang Mamak have embraced Islam.
-Even so, the shift in belief did not eliminate their habit of practicing the teachings of their ancestors.
+While the Malays became Islamized, the Sakai and Talang Mamak people who are closely related to Malays still adhere to ancient traditions or Animism.
+However some have also embraced Islam but retains their own unique identity and culture from the Malays.